-Allocations for each CDBG entitlement grantee are determined annually by HUD following adoption of the federal budget by Congress.
-At this time, Congress has not passed a federal budget or appropriations bill for FY 2017.
-Without an appropriations bill, HUD is unable to compute grantees' FY 2017 formula allocation amounts.
-Therefore, Naperville has based its proposed CDBG awards for Program Year 2017 on an estimated allocation of \$400,000.
-In addition to the annual allocation, \$13,040 in funds from Program Year 2015 projects completed in Program Year 2016 and that came in under budget will also be available.
-No program income is anticipated, so the City is assuming a total CDBG budget for Program Year 2017 of \$413,040.
+Allocations for each CDBG entitlement grantee are determined annually by HUD following adoption of the final federal budget by Congress.
+At this time, HUD has not determined the FY 2018 allocation figures.
+Therefore, Naperville has based its proposed CDBG awards for Program Year 2018 on an estimated allocation of \$425,000.
+In addition to the annual allocation, approximately \$52,000 in prior year funding from projects that came in under budget will also be available.
+No program income is anticipated at this time, so the City is assuming a total CDBG budget for Program Year 2018 of approximately \$477,000.